Skip to main content

 }).address;

-4. “Error: Invalid arrayify value”upon passing IPFS CID to functions (isPermittedActions, etc.) while interacting with PKPPermissions contract?
+5. “Error: Invalid arrayify value” upon passing an IPFS CID to a function (e.g. isPermittedActions) while interacting with the PKPPermissions contract?

-The error is because the expected data type for IPFS CID in the contract is bytes.
+This occurs because the expected data type for an IPFS CID in the PKPPermissions contract is bytes.
 You have to use the conversion function below to convert your IPFS to bytes:

 function getBytesFromMultihash(ipfsId) {